uesseu/ninwavelets/README.md

 Because it returnes bad wave easily,
 you should use it when you plot it only.
+When you perform CWT, ninwavelets can select best way,
+and the best way do not use raw wavelet in some cases.
 For example, GMW with sfreq=1000, freq=3 returnes bad wave.
-If you want good wave, you must set
+If you want good wave, you must set 'real_wave_length' at constructor.

 Returns
 MorseWavelet: list of np.ndarray